Salty-snack junkies, the

 farmers in the war-torn northern provinces of Ivory Coast.

-country is poised to surpass India as the world's top grower of cashews.
-Ivory
+poised to surpass India as the world’s top grower of cashews.
+Ivory Coast

-Coast output has tripled in the past decade, including a jump after the civil
+output has tripled in the past decade, including a jump after the civil war

-war ended in 2011, industry data show.
-At the same time, prices have rallied as
+ended in 2011, industry data show.
+At the same time, prices have rallied as global

-global exports surged along with rising consumption in the U.S., China and
+exports surged along with rising consumption in the U.S., China and India.
+Long

-India.
-Long a staple in Asian cooking, the nut increasingly is eaten raw as a
+a staple in Asian cooking, the nut increasingly is eaten raw as a snack, and

-snack, and companies like WhiteWave Foods Co. use it to make non-dairy
+companies like WhiteWave Foods Co. use it to make non-dairy beverages and ice

 While people still consume far